Quantum logic under semi-classical limit: information loss: Discussion

-It is widely believed that entanglement is a quantum resource responsible for high efficiency of quantum algorithms.
-In the dequantization approach the (non-commuting in general) projective operators are used only, with no direct relation to entanglement.
-One may say that the non-commuting projectors project the state to different subspaces (say $H_1$ and $H_2$) such that the basis vectors from $H_1$ are represented as entangled in the basis of $H_2$.
+It has been widely believed that entanglement is a quantum resource responsible for high efficiency of quantum algorithms.
+In our approach the (non-commuting in general) projective operators are used only, with no direct relation to entanglement.
+One may say that the non-commuting projectors project the state to different subspaces (say ${\rm H}_1$ and ${\rm H}_2$) such that the basis vectors from ${\rm H}_1$ are represented as entangled in the basis of $H_2$.
 But there are doubts this can be stated and proved in general.
 In \cite{en_shor} a simulation of the Shor's factoring algorithm was made, and the authors found no significant role of entanglement in providing the exponential speed-up of the algorithm.
-Based on this and on our own results, we suppose that entanglement can not be considered as the resource of the computational speed-up in quantum calculation, and state that high computational efficiency of quantum algorithms is highly interrelated with the presence of non-commuting statements.
-However, the last item is true if DIL is strongly interconnected with the computational efficiency only.
-We suppose this might be so (see Section \ref{sec:ex} for details), but it seems to be unclear a bit for now.
+Based on this and on our own results, we suppose that entanglement can not be considered as the resource of the computational speed-up in quantum calculation, and state that high computational efficiency of quantum algorithms is highly interrelated with the presence of non-commuting statements which can not be simulated efficiently by CL.
+However, the last item is true if IL is strongly interconnected with the computational efficiency only and requires further research.
 Both the efficiencies, in spite of having much in common, differ from each other.

 Some questions still remain open, and it seems reasonable to solve them.
-Here they are: \begin{itemize} \item How are the efficiency and DIL are interconnected with each other?
+Here they are: \begin{itemize} \item How are the efficiency and IL are interconnected with each other?

-\item If some optimal quantum algorithm gives an exponential DIL, whether it implies that the classical algorithm for the same problem is exponential in time?
+\item If some optimal quantum algorithm gives an exponential IL, whether it implies that the classical algorithm for the same problem is exponential in time?

 \item Can the presented approach be used for the comparison of quantum and classical algorithm complexity classes, and correlation ascertainment between these classes?